ejw3md/CS4450_Interpreter/README.md

 1. IntelliJ
 2. ANTLR

-See "How to Use/Run" section for setup of requirement.
+See "How to Use/Run" section for setup of requirements.

 ### How to Use/Run
 **Initial Setup**